Professional Studies

 (3 Credits)

 This is an introductory course in steno machine shorthand writing.
-Students will learn proper positioning at the steno machine and how to properly set up and break down their machines.
-Students will learn how to depress each key and will memorize the keys on the stenographic machine.
-They will learn to write letters, combine letters to form new letters and words, and combine several letters to form phrases heard daily (brief forms).
-This is taught by writing words as they are heard phonetically.
-They will learn how to write numbers and punctuation on the steno machine.
-Realtime writing is taught in this class.
-My Realtime Coach™ is utilized for coursework and homework assignments.
-Proficient readback and transcribing steno notes into English is required.
-Individual and group coaching is provided, as needed.
-Extensive practice hours outside of classroom is essential to being successful at learning the stenographic machine.
-Students will be tested online via My Realtime Coach™ and are required to achieve 40 words per minute by the end of this class.
+Students will learn proper positioning at the steno machine, how to properly set up and break down their machines, and how to depress and memorize the keys on the stenographic machine.
+Students will learn to write letters and combine letters to form new letters, words, and phrases heard daily (brief forms) and how to write numbers and punctuation on the steno machine.
+My Realtime Coach is utilized for coursework and homework assignments and proficient "read back" and transcribing steno notes into English is required.

 Lecture: 3 hours